Next: The Early Years

 I’ve since begun working with my husband, Mitchell who now owns the college.
 Together, we are passionate about not only honoring – but expanding his mother’s legacy.
 I am now both a successful graduate of her college as well as the new “mom” on campus.
 I am as passionate as Marsha about empowering young women and men to succeed in a world brimming with opportunities as well as developing a strong team of individuals who are committed to helping them succeed.

 Currently, the private college sector is under intense scrutiny, and we are facing a challenging operating environment.
 However, our colleges are here to stay.
 We are different, we care like the family we are – and as a result, we are thriving.
 Maybe it’s because of my mother-in-law’s vision.
-Maybe it’s because we’ve been a family-run organization for half a century.
+Maybe it’s because we’ve been a family-run organization for more than half a century.
 Or maybe, it’s because, no matter what, we will always take care of the student.
-Because in our family, we were and always will be the students.

 Legacy